Alexander-Barth/UDUnits.jl/README.md

 ## Loading the module

-Loading the module `UDUnits` and initialize the unit system.
+Loade the module `UDUnits` and initialize the unit system.

 ```julia
 using UDUnits